nicktarallo/cs4973/project/README.md

 To run the project:

 * Ensure all necessary libraries are installed.
-Most are standard data science libraries: some that might be missing are gradio and chromadb
+Most are standard data science libraries: some that might be missing are gradio, chromadb, and kagglehub

 * Run webapp.py